mook-as/kubecf-docs/content/en/docs/Tasks/secrets.md

 Beyond this, the keys used to encrypt the Cloud Controller Database (CCDB) can also be rotated, however, they do not exist as general secrets of the KubeCF deployment.
 This means that the general process explained above __does not apply__ to them.

-The audience of this document are:

-  - Developers working on KubeCF.
+Instead, please refer to the [dedicated section] for it.

+[dedicated section]: {{<ref "#rotating-the-ccdb-encryption-keys">}}

-  - Operators deploying KubeCF.
+This document applies to operators deploying KubeCF.

 ### Background

-One of the features KubeCF (or rather the cf-operator it sits on top of) provides is the ability to declare secrets (passwords and certificates) and have the system automatically generate something suitably random for such on deployment, and distribute the results to
+One of the features KubeCF (or rather the quarks-operator it sits on top of) provides is the ability to declare secrets (passwords and certificates) and have the system automatically generate something suitably random for such on deployment, and distribute the results to